gokulmohankumar/Form_handling_Firestore/README.md

    cd Formhandling
    ```

-2. **Install dependencies:**
+2. **Install dependencies:**<br>
 Install dependencies required for the project:
     ```bash
     npm install
     ```

-3. **Set Up Firebase Configuration:**
+3. **Set Up Firebase Configuration:**<br>
-Create a .env file in the root directory and add your Firebase configuration.<bt> Replace your-api-key, your-auth-domain, and other placeholders with your actual Firebase project credentials:<br>
+Create a .env file in the root directory and add your Firebase configuration.<br> Replace your-api-key, your-auth-domain, and other placeholders with your actual Firebase project credentials:<br>
     ```bash
       VITE_FIREBASE_KEY=your-api-key
       VITE_AUTH_DOMAIN=your-auth-domain